microsoft/MLOpsTemplate/src/workshop/documents/part_1.md

             - input_file_name: name of the input train data file
             - model_folder: path to a output folder to save trained model
         - Split input train data into train and validation dataset, perform training
-        - print out Accuracy, R2 and RMSE metrics
+        - print out MAPE, R2 and RMSE metrics
         - Write the train model file to output folder
     - Refactor the ML validation logic into a ml_evaluating.py module under evaluating folder.
 The module performs the followings:
         - Accept following parameters: